0xPolygon/polygon-docs/docs/zkEVM/concepts/generic-state-machine/exec-trace-correct.md

 In order to match the type of commitment scheme used in the zkEVM, these arithmetic constraints must first be expressed as polynomial identities, which are in turn compiled with PILCOM.

-## Deeper Context For The Executor
+## Deeper context for the executor

 Up to this stage, we have only mentioned that the SM Executor reads instructions in a program written in zkASM, and **it may take some free inputs in order to produce an execution trace**.
 There is however a lot more detail that goes into this process.